Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Prediction of a missing component: Methodology

 \section{Prediction of a missing component: Methodology}

-This section presents a detailed description of the methodologies developed and implemented in this study to predict the target $Y$ based on observations of a covariate $\bm X$ exceeding a sufficiently large multivariate threshold $\bm t_X$, using training data where both the covariate and the target are recorded simultaneously.
-We denote the training dataset by $\mathcal{D}_n=\{\bm{Z}_i\}_{1 \m i \m n}=\{(\bm{X}_i, Y_i)\}_{1 \m i \m n}$.
+This section presents a detailed description of the methodologies developed and implemented in this study to predict the target $Y$ based on observations of a covariate $\bm X$ exceeding a sufficiently large multivariate threshold $\bm t_X$, using training data where both the covariate and the target are recorded simultaneously. { With this definition of extremality, note that the extremality of an observation $(\bm X,Y)$ is measured solely with respect to the input variable $\bm{X}$.
+Consequently, the target variable $Y$ that we aim to predict is not necessarily extreme.} We denote the training dataset by $\mathcal{D}_n=\{\bm{Z}_i\}_{1 \m i \m n}=\{(\bm{X}_i, Y_i)\}_{1 \m i \m n}$.
 Recall from the Introduction that $\mathcal{D}_n$ results from a pre-processing step fully described in Appendix~\ref{sec:preprocess}.
 Following the framework outlined in Section~\ref{sec:background}, Sections~\ref{sec:th_selec}, \ref{sec:reg_proc}, and~\ref{sec:mgp_proc} respectively detail our methodologies for univariate analysis, point prediction of a missing component using a Machine Learning algorithm, and distribution regression through parametric modelling and likelihood-based inference of the conditional distribution of a missing component.